knpuniversity/rest/knpu/project-routing.rst

 URLs and Resources
 ~~~~~~~~~~~~~~~~~~

-Do you remember me repeating that every URL is the address to a resource?
+My choice of a POST request to create a programmer isn't accidental.
-Here, ``/api/programmers`` is a resource that represents the collection of
+``/api/programmers`` is a collection resource.
+And according to some HTTP
-programmers in the system.

-So a resource can be one thing - like one programmer - or many things - like
-a collection.

-And according to some HTTP rules I'll show you later, when you make a POST
+rules I'll show you later, when you want to create a resource, you should
-request to a collection resource, you're saying that you want to add a new
-resource to it.
-So our choice of ``POST`` wasn't accidental: we're following
+send a POST request to its collection.

+In other words, I'm not making this all up: I'm following the rules of the
-the rules of the web.
-And in the API world, if you follow the rules, you'll
-have more friends.
+web.
+And in the API world, if you follow the rules, you'll have more friends.

 Testing the Endpoint
 ~~~~~~~~~~~~~~~~~~~~